Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Experiments

 \section{Experiments}

-In our experiments, we aim to answer several questions about the behaviour of our Lipschitz Constant Constraint (LCC) regularisation scheme.
-The question of most interest is how well this regularisation technique compares to the state-of-the-art, in terms of the accuracy measured on held out data.
-In addition to this, we perform experiments that demonstrate how sensitive the method is to the choice of $\lambda$, how it interacts with existing regularisation methods, and investigate to what extent other methods implicitly control the Lipschitz continuity of feed-forward networks.
+The experiments in this section aim to answer several questions about the behaviour of the Lipschitz Constant Constraint (LCC) regularisation scheme presented in this paper.
+The question of most interest is how well this regularisation technique compares to related regularisation methods, in terms of accuracy measured on held-out data.
+In addition to this, experiments are performed that demonstrate how sensitive the method is to the choice of values of the $\lambda$ hyperparameters, how it interacts with existing regularisation methods, and how the additional inductive bias imposed on the learning system impacts the sample efficiency.

-Several different architectural design philosophies are used throughout the experiments.
-Specifically, we use multi-layer perceptrons, VGG-style convolutional networks, and networks with residual connections.
-This is done to ensure that the regularisation method works for a broad range of feed-forward architectures.
-Similarly, two different optimisers are used in order to verify that Algorithm~\ref{alg:projected-grad} behaves well when used with a range of common stochastic gradient methods.
-Specifically, we use SGD with Nesterov momentum for some experiments, and an adaptive gradient method, AMSGrad~\citep{reddi2018}, for other experiments.